100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: It was designed in 1970 by art student John Pasche for just £50.
 It was inspired by Mick Jagger’s distinctive mouth and the Hindu goddess Kali.
 It first appeared on the Sticky Fingers album.

 - My Take: This is the greatest rock and roll logo ever.
-It's rebellious, sensual, dangerous, and has never aged.
-It perfectly captures the attitude of the band.
+It’s rebellious, sensual, dangerous, and has never aged.
+It perfectly captures the band’s attitude.

-- Lesson for You: A logo that captures an attitude or an emotion can be far more powerful than one that just shows a name.
+- Lesson for You: A logo that captures an attitude or emotion can be far more powerful than one that merely displays a name.

 35. NASA